Tips and Resources for Victims of the LA Wildfires

 The Pasadena Community Foundation (PCF) is a public charity dedicated to strengthening communities through philanthropy.
 It establishes and manages charitable funds, makes grants in key areas like health, human services, and education, and partners with donors to address local and national needs.

-PCF has launched the Eaton Canyon Fire Relief and Recovery Fund with an initial $100,000 donation to address urgent needs arising from the ongoing wildfires.
-Donations to this fund support immediate relief efforts and long-term recovery for affected communities.
+PCF manages the Eaton Canyon Fire Relief and Recovery Fund, which supports immediate relief efforts and long-term recovery for affected communities.

 PCF collaborates with city leaders and nonprofit organizations to assess needs and ensure funds are distributed effectively.
 Donations to the Eaton Canyon Fire Relief and Recovery Fund can be made online, by check, or through gifts of stocks, bonds, mutual funds, or other assets.